Get Going Guide (2026)

 Tools like ChatGPT can help you draft emails, organize documents, and understand terms.
 They cannot read a judge, enforce rules, or protect you in court.
 If children, safety, or significant assets are involved, don’t wait; get professional guidance.

 • Limited scope: You drive, they navigate.
-Strategy sessions, document review, or mediation coaching.
-You appear in court yourself.
+You’ll get strategy sessions, document review, or mediation coaching.
+You appear in court yourself, but you’ll be coached on what to expect and do.

 • Full representation: They drive, you focus on your life.
 Attorney handles all filings, negotiations, and court appearances.